playcanvas/developer.playcanvas.com/content/en/user-manual/xr/index.md

 Additionally, support can be achieved with the [WebXR Polyfill][4].

-On **mobile**, PlayCanvas XR works on Android and iOS devices using Cardboard-style VR headsets and it is supported on the Samsung Gear VR.
+On **mobile**, PlayCanvas XR works on Android and iOS devices using Cardboard-style VR headsets and other devices.
 AR is also available.
 It works on stand-alone Android based VR devices, such as the Oculus Quest™.

 On **desktop**, PlayCanvas XR currently works in Chrome and Edge, and devices are linked through various native APIs, such as Windows Mixed Reality, OpenXR and others.
 This covers the majority of desktop-based VR devices.